bhardwajr/Portfolio_Rahul_Bhardwaj/README.md

 ### Run Locally

-To run **Smith-portfolio** locally, run this command on your git bash:
+To run **Rahul-portfolio** locally, run this command on your git bash:

 Linux and macOS: